paulohenr96/opencart/README.md

 - Download install Java 21
 - Download and install Maven 3.9.9
+- Configure the appURL variable in the config.properties file (src/test/resources) with the opencart URL
 - Go to the root folder and run the command on cmd

 ```